asiakay/asiakay/README.md

 ##### 👩🏿‍💻 In 2020, I attended a nine-week software engineering bootcamp to learn software engineering. #####
 As a result of learning remotely through zoom and studying with classmates in the bootcamp, I learned:
-  - how to access the command line interface, or CLI
+  - how to access the command line interface, or CLI (on a mac? `ctrl` + scroll down to services dropdown and select `new terminal at folder`)
   - how to install software at the CLI
   - how to create a GitHub account
   - how to design CRUD (create, read, update, and delete) applications in a console and web interface